c-hive/guides/react/styling-and-css.md

 #### Use SMACSS categories for cross-component styles

-[SMACSS categories](https://smacss.com/book/categorizing) provide a practical separation of cocnerns.
+[SMACSS categories](https://smacss.com/book/categorizing) provide a practical separation of concerns.
 Module and state categories are covered by the `component.style.js` pattern, however styles that reach accross components (whether because they are global or just affect many components) need a proper place.
 Place them in `src/common_styles` and use SMACSS catogires for grouping.
 Applies both to CSS and CSS-in-JS.

 ## CSS-in-JS example